 Not exactly.

-Unlike general leads, MQLs are more engaged and significantly more likely to convert.
+Unlike general leads, MQLs are more engaged and more likely to convert, if nurtured right.

 Understanding the Concept of a Marketing Qualified Lead